A “community school” starts by honoring the individual.

 Lauren Head ’10

-In her Question Proposal, she wrote, “I spent my senior year of high school investigating my values, empathy and community.
-All that I learned during that time shaped my perspective at Quest.
-I learned that the role empathy plays to help individuals cultivate respect for others is a key component to the creation of community.
+She wrote, “I spent my senior year of high school investigating my values, empathy and community.
+All that I learned during that time shaped my perspective in college.
+I learned the role empathy plays to help individuals cultivate respect for others is a key component to the creation of community.
 I learned how dialogue facilitates collaboration and abates violent confrontation.
-I learned that respect and integrity allow communities to thrive.”
+I learned that respect and integrity allow communities to thrive.

 The academic plan included an inquiry into Hegel’s Phenomenology, Media and Politics, and Macroeconomics, among a wide range of academic disciplines.